Puchuncaví: Demographics

 According to data from the 2002 Census of Population and Housing, Puchuncaví had 12,954 inhabitants; of these, 11,099 (85.7%) lived in urban areas and 1,855 (14.3%) in rural areas.
 At that time, there were 6,643 men and 6,311 women.
 The population grew by 21.5% (2,293 persons) between the 1992 and 2002 censuses.

 The commune consists of a number of localities and towns, including Las Ventanas, which hosts the Foundry and Refinery of Las Ventanas (est. 30 September 1964); La Chocota and Horcón with their handcrafted boats and nude beach; Maitencillo, where one can find the Marbella Resort; El Rungue, countryside known for its traditional restaurant El Caballito de palo (English: "Stick Pony"); Pucalán and Los Maquis, whose people are primarily dedicated to the production of coal and agriculture; Campiche, whose people are primarily dedicated to growing tomatoes and other vegetables; La Canela; La Quebrada; El Paso; La Laguna; Chilicauquen; El Rincón; and El Leon.

 Administration

-As a commune, Puchuncaví is a third-level administrative division of Chile administered by a communal council, headed by an alcalde who is directly elected every four years.
-The 2008-2012 alcalde is Agustín Valencia García.
+As a commune, Puchuncaví is a third-level administrative division of Chile administered by a communal council, headed by an alcalde (mayor) who is directly elected every four years.
+The 2021–2024 mayor is Marcos Morales Ureta (Ind./RN).
 The communal council has the following members: